chkworks/awesome-vl/README.md

 # Awesome VL
-A collection of libraries, resources and examples for vvvv and VL.
+A collection of libraries, resources and examples for vvvv and VL. <br />
 Feel free to contribute to this list!

 ## Official Channels